ifyoungnet/pepADMET/README.md

 ## Aims
 pepADMET is a comprehensive AI-driven platform for predicting absorption, distribution, metabolism, excretion, and toxicity (ADMET) properties of peptides.
 Designed for pharmacologists and clinicians, it accelerates peptide-based therapeutic development.
 ## Explanation about the files

+### toxicity_early_stop.pth:
+pre-trained predictive model that can be directly loaded for toxicity prediction.
+The model include trained network parameters and necessary configuration details, allowing users to perform inference without retraining.